Brendan Rodgers Player Props: Rockies vs. Brewers

-After going 0-for-3 in his last game, Brendan Rodgers and the Colorado Rockies face the Milwaukee Brewers (who will hand the ball to Wade Miley) at 8:10 PM ET on Tuesday.
+Brendan Rodgers -- 0-for-3 in his most recent game -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Adrian Houser on the mound, on August 9 at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Brewers.
+In his most recent game he had a hitless showing (0-for-3) against the Brewers.

 Brendan Rodgers Game Info & Props vs. the Brewers